 Is it tax season?
 Did you know that nearly 7 million US Taxpayers fail to file their taxes each year?

 That’s nearly 5% of the entire country that fails to file their income taxes…EVERY YEAR!
 Trust me, you don’t want to be part of that exclusive group.

 If it’s tax season, this is definitely a project you can do when you’re bored.
 If you’re not comfortable doing taxes yourself, start looking for an accountant instead.
 If you are, there are plenty of ways you can file taxes online now without needing to visit with an accountant.

 One of the more productive things you can do in your spare time is finding ways to make extra money.

-Finding work part-time online or as a freelance worker has never been easier.
+Finding work online or as a freelance worker has never been easier.

 There are several legitimate websites you can visit that offer such opportunities.